 1969 was a tremulous year for Traffic.
 After a successful tour in the US following their second album, Steve Winwood left the band for the short-lived super group Blind Faith.
-In the meantime Island Records released the album Last Exit, a mishmash of leftover studio cuts and live performances.
-Blind Faith recorded one excellent album but broke up shortly after, leaving Winwood free for start working on a solo record suggested by Island’s manager Chris Blackwell.
+In the meantime Island Records released the album Last Exit, a mishmash of leftover studio cuts and live performances Traffic recorded in 1968.
+Blind Faith recorded one excellent album but broke up shortly after, leaving Winwood free to start working on a solo record suggested by Island’s manager Chris Blackwell.

 The plan was for Winwood to play all the instruments using tape overdubbing techniques in the studio.
 Winwood is a fine multi instrumentalist who could certainly perform such a feat, but he found the process difficult: “I began trying to make music all on my own with tape machines and overdubbing and stuff.
 It was a very good way of writing, but it was a weird way of making music.
 The whole thing that makes music special is people.
 I was getting to the point that I needed the input of other people.
 It seemed inhuman to make records just by overdubbing.”